Before you install New Relic for PHP, make sure your system meets the applicable requirements.

 Supported PHP frameworks include:

-The New Relic PHP agent's list of frameworks continues to grow.
-Even if the framework you are using is not listed here, New Relic's engineers may be able to provide you with useful information about your app.
+The PHP agent's list of frameworks continues to grow.
+Even if the framework you are using is not listed here, the PHP agent may be able to provide you with useful information about your app.

 Supported databases and libraries: